nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ## RequestHeaderModifier example

-In this example we will configure traffic routing for a simple echo server.
-We will use a simple HTTPRoute resources to route traffic to the headers application, using the `RequestHeaderModifier` filter to modify headers in the request.
-Our aim will be to verify whether the server responds with the modified request headers.
+This examples demonstrates how to configure traffic routing for a simple echo server.
+A HTTPRoute resource is used to route traffic to the headers application, using the `RequestHeaderModifier` filter to modify headers in the request.
+You can then verify that the server responds with the modified request headers.

 ### Deploy the Headers application